 Schoology is Glenbard's learning management system where students and parents/guardians will see digital course materials.
 Schoology is also the common platform where students interact with online discussions, turn in digital work, and take digital assessments.
 The student Schoology login is the same as the Student Glenbard Google account credentials.
-Parents/guardians have access to their student's Schoology courses and groups through a separate parent account.
-More info on Parent Accounts can be found by visiting https://support.schoology.com/hc/en-us/articles/201000873-Parent-Guide.
+Note: Though some grade information may appear in Schoology, PowerSchool is the official gradebook of record.